AidanDelaney/ThinkCompSci-Cplusplus/08_random.md

 number of appearances of a range of values.

 The tricky thing here is that I am using the loop variable in two different ways.
-First, it is an argument to {\tt howMany}, specifying which value I am interested in.
+First, it is an argument to `howMany`, specifying which value I am interested in.
 Second, it is an index into the histogram, specifying which location I should store the result in.